Finance in Business - Case study workshops for Managers in Business – EY Academy of Business

 • All persons wishing to broaden their understanding of finance

-Module 2 – Measuring and Monitoring Performance
+Module 2 – Measuring, Monitoring and Optimizing Performance

-This training module is addressed to participants without formal education in finance, who, because of their day to day needs, are involved in a financial process and are required to identify and interpret information from within the organization and also participate in the monitoring and controlling process of the firm.
+This training module is addressed to participants without formal education in finance, who, because of their day-to-day needs, are involved in a financial process and are required to identify and interpret information from within the organization and also participate in the monitoring and controlling process of the firm.

 This workshop is especially recommended to: